 Attachment, Psychopathology and Treatment in Adulthood

 This 1-day course focuses on using aspects of adult development to enhance treatment of psychological maladaptation of adults and their families (including child protection, psychiatric disorder, and criminality).
-It builds on Attachment, Neurodevelopment, & Psychopathology in Childhood, weaving together theory, human development, assessment, case examples, and treatment applications to reframe maladaptive behaviour in terms of strategies for self-protection.
+It builds on Attachment, Neurodevelopment, & Psychopathology in childhood, weaving together theory, human development, assessment, case examples, and treatment applications to reframe maladaptive behaviour in terms of strategies for self-protection.
 The course emphasizes the process of adaptation and ways to moderate developmental pathways that carry risk for psychopathology.
+Reorganisation and building resilience will be discussed as central to successful intervention.
 General and Family Functional Formulations will be introduced with examples used to highlight DMM Integrative Treatment.

 The model used is the Dynamic-Maturational Model of Attachment and Adaptation (DMM).
 The DMM is offered as a treatment-focused nosology of maladaptation.
 It is relevant to individuals who are at-risk, have been exposed to danger, display disturbed or maladaptive behaviour, or are diagnosed as having a psychiatric disorder.

 The course consists of lecture with slides, videos and interview transcripts to demonstrate the patterns and principles of development.
 Protective attachment strategies that are tied to serious dysfunction and that develop only in late adolescent and adulthood are described.
 An introduction is given to the Adult Attachment Interview and Parents Interview, as they contribute to treatment planning.
 A set of readings and exercises is offered.

 Crittenden, P. M. (2016).
 Raising Parents: Attachment, Representation, and Treatment.
 London: Routledge.